T1A0R3S2H/Password-Manager-MERN/README.md

 ## Project Overview

-This application allows authorized users to securely manage their passwords for various websites.
-Users can log in, add new passwords, view existing passwords, update them if needed, and delete them when necessary.
-The application ensures the security of user data by implementing authentication mechanisms.
+This application allows users to securely manage their passwords.
+Users can add new passwords, view existing passwords, update them if needed, and delete them when necessary.
+The application ensures the security of user data.

 ## Technologies Used